MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers-national-clouds.md

 ## Step 1 - register an app in Azure AD

 Register your application with Azure AD to make REST API calls.
 For more information, see [Register an Azure AD app to embed Power BI content](register-app.md).
-Since there are different national cloud affiliations, there are distinct URLs to register your application.
+Since there are different national/regional cloud affiliations, there are distinct URLs to register your application.

 * Government Community Cloud (GCC) - ```https://app.powerbigov.us/apps```